 The research landscape is rapidly changing, with new technologies enabling new forms of collaboration, data gathering and analysis.
 UCT eResearch – a distributed organisation made up of a partnership between ICTS, UCT Libraries and the Research Office – is the university’s response to this changing research landscape.
 This report, the fifth annual eResearch report, details the coordinated effort of research support units and the response of researchers as they integrate eResearch capabilities into technology-enabled research practice.

 As researchers grapple with growing data sets and new requirements for greater openness in the research lifecycle, the work of UCT eResearch becomes more critical for the research endeavour. “eResearch is a service with a purpose,” says Dr Dale Peters, UCT eResearch director.
 “And that purpose is to support and accelerate research.”

 In order for UCT to stay globally competitive as a research institute in a world of big data, we need to ensure our researchers have access to cutting-edge facilities and infrastructure.
-However, this is a regional, national and continental challange; UCT needs to work with it's neighbours to advance the African research agenda.
+However, this is a regional, national and continental challenge; UCT needs to work with it's neighbours to advance the African research agenda.

 UCT eResearch, as a partnership between Information and Communication Technology Services (ICTS), UCT Libraries and the Research Office, works to ensure that the data needs of our researchers are supported at every step of their research lifecycle.

 We are currently witnessing the rise of large-scale, distributed global research collaboration, along with greater application of the principles of openness: open access, open data, and open science.
 These changes mean a greater need for distributed and shared technologies that fundamentally alter the manner in which scientists carry out their work; in the tools, applications and workflows they use, and in the manner of communication arising from their collaboration.